junetaylr/mini-golf/README.md

 This project features:
 - Interactive drag-and-shoot golf ball physics
 - Mobile and desktop compatibility
-- Bubble glass UI inspired by Framer/Webflow
+- Bubble glass UI inspired
 - Custom assets for a playful, arcade vibe

 ## 🎮 How to Play